Visit to Children’s Hospital of Philadelphia (CHOP) Grant recipient & tour of Merlin Biotech.

 Building the Blueprint for a Cure

 Kids Beating Cancer is dedicated to ending childhood cancer.
 Only through research can cures be discovered and children’s lives be saved.
-We look for innovative, novel research projects that have the greatest potential for advancement into promising lifesaving treatments for children with cancer.
-We have different grants to strategically fund the tiers of research, with the goal from Bench to Bedside.
-We offer three categories of grants: Emerging Scientist, Science is the Cure, and the John Voight Childhood Cancer Research Grant.
+We look for innovative, novel research projects that have the greatest potential for advancement into promising lifesaving Clinical Trials advancing new treatments for children with cancer and Leukemia.
+The Research Funds Clinical Trials for high-risk children and support grants to strategically fund tiers of research, with the goal from Bench to Bedside.
+Kids Beating Cancer offers three categories of grants: Emerging Scientist, Science is the Cure, and the John Voight Leukemia Research Grant.

 The statistics for children with cancer are astounding.
 In the United States, every year more than 17,000 children are diagnosed with cancer.
 Despite this, pediatric cancer research receives only 4 percent of total funding provided by the federal government.
+Since 1980, fewer than 10 drugs have been developed for use in children with cancer, as compared with the hundreds of drugs that have been created exclusively for adults.
 It will only be with the support from you, that researchers move closer to innovative and specialized cures to end childhood cancer.

 $50 funds only ONE HOUR of research!